 - Markets from base rate: Checkbox that will apply the markets from the base rate to the derived rate depending on whether it is checked or not.
 If it is not checked, a form appears like the one seen previously when adding a rate, letting you select any markets you may want included or excluded for this derived rate.

-- Apply Package from base rate: Checkbox that will apply the package conditions from the base rate depending on whether it is checked or not.
+- Apply Rate Rule from base rate: Checkbox that will apply the rate rule conditions from the base rate depending on whether it is checked or not.

 - Active: Checkbox to activate or deactivate the derived rate.
 If it is checked the derived rate is active.

 - Apply Dates from base rate: Checkbox used to apply the effective dates from the base rate.
 If it is not checked appears a form like the one explained previously when creating a rate.